 The Access to Opportunity program is partnering with a number of college advising organizations to offer expert support and guidance to students as they begin their journey to college.
-Students may be contacted to take part in one of the following programs, both of which are free to students and their families due to the generous support of Bloomberg Philanthropies:
+Students may be contacted to take part in one of the following programs, all of which are free to students and their families.

 The advisers in this program are trained to support students throughout the college application process and can help them:

 - Create an application plan